godzilla-reject/Mage-Metal_Backup/General Rules/Conditions Catalog/Detrimental/Fatigued.md

 > # `=this.file.name`
 > ###### Condition Information
 > Category: `=this.Category`
-> You are tired and have little energy to spare.
-You take a -2 penalty to Toughness and all Attribute checks.
+> A fatigued creature is tired and has little energy to spare.
+It takes a -2 penalty to Toughness and all Attribute checks.
 >
-> You recover from Fatigue after a full night's rest.
+> A fatigued creature recovers after a full night’s rest.
 >
-> *All conditions need to be in 3rd person.*